 One of the most resilient social activists of the 20th century, Dolores Huerta devoted her life to justice, long after she co-founded the United Farm Workers Union (UFW).

 This year marks the establishment of several holidays to honor her legacy.
 The City of Houston named March 31, traditionally reserved for César Chávez, for both of the co-founders of the UFW – Chávez and Huerta.
-In California, April 10 has been dedicated Dolores Huerta Day, as tribute to her enduring strength in the fight for women and farm workers’ rights.
+In California, April 10 has been dedicated Dolores Huerta Day, as a tribute to her enduring strength in the fight for women and farmworkers’ rights.

 Equal Rights Movement – Fighting for Women